top of page

 Fortune.
 And Fame

-In Omaha, Will and his mother, May, have been abandoned and left broke by her latest husband.
+In Omaha, Will LaCroix and his mother, May, have been abandoned and left broke by her latest husband.
 Will, a gifted talent, convinces May to get them to Hollywood.
-If he can perform on "Shooting Stars," Curt Kimball's weekly radio talent contest heard by millions, he can keep them afloat.
+He knows he can win on "Shooting Stars," Curt Kimball's weekly radio talent contest heard by millions.
+Then, he can keep them afloat........and have his chance at fortune.
+And fame.

 She can free Will from Curt’s grasp and keep his secret.
-Then, Savannah Joe can be his.
+Then, Savannah Joe will be his.

 But at what cost?